amaljoe/songbook_native_android/README.md

 AI Integrated Feature (under development):
 -> Auto detect a song while in church so that it can be opened even if the user doesn't know the song number or title.

-Programming languages used:
+Programming languages used :
 Kotlin, Java, SQL